Sharp is a big name in TV. It always has been.

-Its sets may not be the go-to TVs that they once were back in the day, but they’re a) ever-present in two of the biggest US retailers in Best Buy and Walmart, and b) at prices tempting enough to turn your eyes from big (and pricier) TV brands like Samsung, LG and Sony.
-If it’s panel inches per dollar that you’re after, then look no further.
+Its sets may not be the go-to TVs that they once were back in the day, but they're out there and available for sale in both the UK (Currys) and US (Best Buy) and at prices tempting enough to turn your eyes from big (and pricier) TV brands like Samsung, LG and Sony.
+If it’s panel inches per pound/dollar that you’re after, then look no further.

-Sharp TVs are 4K, HDR-supporting and fitted with the very popular Roku TV platform.
+Sharp TVs are 4K, HDR-supporting and fitted with the very popular Roku TV platform in the US.
 But of course, buying a TV is about much more than just specs.
 So, should you buy a Sharp TV or shouldn’t you?

 It's worth noting that if you're buying a Sharp TV in the US right now... you might not actually be buying a Sharp TV at all.
 The Sharp Corporation of Japan sold its rights to make and sell TVs under its name in the Americas (apart from Brazil) to Chinese TV company Hisense back in 2015 when Sharp was in considerable financial difficulty.
 So, for now and for the last few years, if you’ve bought a Sharp TV in the US, you’ve really bought a rebadged Hisense.

-In May 2019, though, under new Taiwanese parent company Foxconn, Sharp had financially turned itself around enough to buy back those rights from Hisense and Sharp-made Sharp TVs are expected to go back on sale in the US some time towards the end of 2019.
+In May 2019, though, under new Taiwanese parent company Foxconn, Sharp had financially turned itself around enough to buy back those rights from Hisense and Sharp-made Sharp TVs are expected to be back on sale in the US since the end of 2019.

 Are Sharp TVs any good?

-It’s important to preface this by saying that we’ve not reviewed any Sharp TVs at What Hi-Fi? for many years and all the advice we have to offer is based purely on specs, design, on-paper features and our vast experience in the TV sector.
+It’s important to preface this by saying that we’ve not reviewed many Sharp TVs at What Hi-Fi? over recent years and all the advice we have to offer is based purely on specs, design, on-paper features and our vast experience in the TV sector.

-Looking at the Sharp TV ranges on the Sharp TV US site, there’s some very interesting Sharp Q-series sets out there.
+Looking at the Sharp TV website, there are certainly some very interesting Sharp Q-series sets out there.
 The Q8000U, Q7500U, Q7000U and Q600U TVs are 4K sets, with HDR10 and (depending on the range) Dolby Vision support, all with smart TV platforms of one type or another and built-in Google Assistant voice control.
 Note that these are still 2018 models and are only sparingly available in the shops.